danchoi/vmail/README.markdown

 ## Contacts autocompletion

 Vmail uses Vim autocompletion to help you auto-complete email addresses.
-To use this feature, generate a `vmail-contacts.txt` file in the current or home directory.
+To use this feature, generate a `vmail-contacts.txt` file.
 This is a simple list of your email contacts.
 Invoking Vmail with the `-g` option generates this file for you by collecting all the recipients and cc's from your last 500 sent emails.
 You can adjust this number by using `-g` with a number argument.

 After Vmail generates this file for you, you can edit it however and whenever you want, as long as there is one address per line.